 I came across Koffee Mameya on my first Tokyo trip in April 2017.
 In the Omotesando district, and not far from my office, I popped by during my coffee break, only to discover a large queue outside.
 Koffee Mameya, I quickly learnt, isn’t somewhere you pop into on your coffee break.
 Rather, it’s akin to a pilgrimage, something not to be taken lightly, although I must confess that in 2017, I didn’t really know its history.
 Back then, it was just a weird, tiny coffee shop with an inexplicably large queue.

-Fast-forward 12 months and there was a sudden buzz on social media: the famed Tokyo coffee shop, Omotesando Koffee, was opening in Fitzrovia towards the end of the summer!
+Fast-forward 12 months and there was a sudden buzz on social media: the famed Tokyo coffee shop, Omotesando Koffee, was opening in Fitzrovia towards the end of the year!
 How exciting!
 Except that while the name sounded familiar, I didn’t remember any Omotesando Koffee in Tokyo.

 However, a little digging soon removed my ignorance.
 In its day, Omotesando Koffee was the place for coffee in Tokyo.
 Originally a pop-up, this small coffee shop had built a worldwide following, but in December 2015, it closed, the result of its building being demolished.
 However, in January 2017 it was reborn when owner, Eiichi Kunitomo, opened Koffee Mameya in the ground floor of the replacement building.